mk-fg/incremetal-disk-compare-and-sync/README.md

     Can be improved rather easily by putting a fixed-size thread-pool between sequential reader/writer parts, which will hash/match read data buffers in parallel.

+- It'd be nice to discard sequential all-NUL blocks in output - make file sparse instead of writing those out needlessly.